-For our annual donation drive in 2020, please support the Clare Davis Parker Scholarship Fund, which benefits current students from Colorado.
+For our annual donation drive in 2022, please support the Clare Davis Parker Scholarship Fund, which benefits current students from Colorado.
 Financial aid is needed now more than ever.
-We’ve already raised over $2,000 this fiscal year.
-Help us hit our goal of $5,000 by the Holiday Party on December 13, 2020.
+We’ve already raised over $5,000 this fiscal year.
+Help us hit our goal of $7,500 by the end of our fiscal year on June 30, 2022.

 How Can You Participate

 There are several ways you can support future Colorado Smithies.